ogoodman/icegrid-starter/README.md

 =============

-The icegridregistry is installed as upstart service `ice-registry` on `icebox-1`.
+The icegridregistry is installed as upstart service `ice-registry` on the registry host.
 It starts automatically but it can be controlled via

     sudo service ice-registry [start|stop|status]